 Store User Responses in Variables

-Here we are storing the user's name and repeating it back to them.
+Here is an example of how you can store the user's name and repeat it back to them.

-- We use the variable {$userMessage} to store the response and we give it the Variable Name: ‘name’
+- In this example, we will use the variable {$query} to store the response and give it the Variable Name: 'firstName'

 - To reference the variable, we use: